NE 82nd Ave station

 Light rail station in Portland, Oregon, U.S.

 Northeast 82nd Avenue is a light rail station in Portland, Oregon, United States, served by TriMet as part of MAX Light Rail.
-It is the 32nd station eastbound on the Blue Line, the 14th station eastbound on the Green Line, and the 28th station eastbound on the Red Line.
+It is the 32nd station eastbound on the Blue Line and the 28th station eastbound on the Red Line.
 The station serves the neighborhoods of Rose City Park, Roseway, Madison South, Montavilla and Mount Tabor.

 Northeast 82nd Avenue station is at the intersection of Northeast 82nd Avenue and Interstate 84.
 This station is connected to 82nd Avenue by a stairway and one elevator.
 Access to the station is from the east side of the 82nd Avenue overpass.

 The station was located in TriMet fare zone 2 from its opening in 1986 until September 2012, at which time TriMet discontinued all use of zones in its fare structure.

+As of August 2026, the Green Line was cut back to Gateway Transit Center and no longer serves this station.

 History

 TriMet began a renovation of the station on April 15, 2025.